Sitemap

 How Much Should You Spend On New Carpet?

 The amount you need to spend on carpet all depends on the Level of Foot-Traffic you have in your home...
-In Heavy Foot-Traffic applications you must choose a higher grade of carpet than if you have a low or medium traffic application.
+In Heavy Foot-Traffic applications you must choose a higher grade (better quality) carpet than if you have a low or medium traffic application.

 Carpet Life Span vs. Foot-Traffic

-I have created a quick and easy way to help you to determine the Level of Foot Traffic in Your Home by answering a few simple questions...
-First take my free Carpet Foot-Traffic Test then answer these (2) questions:
+Here is a quick and easy way to help you to determine the Level of Foot Traffic you have in your home by answering a few simple questions...
+First take my free Carpet Foot-Traffic Test to get your score then answer these (2) questions:

 1. What is Your Level of Foot-Traffic?